itscodenation/curriculum-15-16/units/6-javascript1_2/sessions/4-conditional/assessments/do_now.md

-On a piece of paper, create two sentances.
-One sentance will use the following words atleast once:
+On a piece of paper, create two sentences.
+One sentence will use the following words at least once:

 * If
 * And
 * [then] or [else]

-The second sentance will use the folloing words atleast once:
+The second sentence will use the following words at least once:

 * If
 * Or